Ryan Tannehill Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- He's also figured in the ground game, with 272 rushing yards (17.0 ypg) on 53 carries with seven rushing touchdowns.
+- He also adds 272 rushing yards (17.0 ypg) on 53 carries while scoring seven touchdowns on the ground.

 - The Titans have run 49.2% passing plays and 50.8% rushing plays this season.
 They rank 15th in the NFL in scoring.